One-Nexus/Synergy/README.md

 #### Overwrite-Sub

 As above, this mixin is used for overwriting styles for an existing sub-component in alternative context.
-2 parameters are accepted for the `overwrite-sub()` mixin:
+3 parameters are accepted for the `overwrite-sub()` mixin:

 * `$sub-components` - the name of the component(s) you wish to overwrite [required]
 * `$type` - as above, this can be either `flex` (default), `chain` or `static` [optional]
+* `$parent` - the parent of your sub-component [optional]

+> The `$parent` parameter is used if you are including this mixin inside a different component to your sub-component's parent.

 ```js
 @include component(form) {